drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/05-github-pages-and-custom-domain/01-how-github-pages-builds-jekyll.md

 You will notice three things.
 Jekyll is downgraded - likely from 4.x to 3.10.
 Several of your direct gems are now pinned to older majors than you'd otherwise pick.
 And `jekyll-picture-tag` is still in the lockfile, because Bundler doesn't know the GitHub Pages build will refuse to load it.

-Now confirm the safelist behaviour locally with the same flag GitHub uses:
+Now confirm the safelist behavior locally with the same flag GitHub uses:

 ```bash
 # --safe is how GitHub Pages runs Jekyll on its servers.